JetBrains-Research/washu/README.md

 Technical pipelines for ChIP-Seq and RNA-Seq processing on Portable Batch System (`qsub`) or local machines.
 ChIP-Seq pipeline were used for [Multiomics dissection of healthy human aging project](http://artyomovlab.wustl.edu/aging/index.html) ChIP-Seq data analysis.

-How do I launch the technical pipeline?
+How do I launch the ChIP-Seq pipeline?
 --------------------------
 Follow these instructions to launch ChIP-Seq pipeline:
 * Configure environment, see **Requirements** section